MarkVeerasingam/ESP32-AudioProcessor-Library/README.md

 If you wish to use this library you must download the `DOIT ESP32 DEVKIT V1` as your board in the IDE.
 As it uses `"driver/adc.h" & "driver/dac.h"` from the ESP32 Drivers
->If you wish to download the DEVKIT board you can do it [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)
+>DEVKIT can be found [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)

 ## Description